 Our Programs

-Training and Employment Intake Program
+Training & Employment Intake Program

 The Killara Foundation Training and Employment Intake Program provides flexible training and employment program support for Aboriginal and Torres Strait Islander young peoples.